 1/4 teaspoon fine sea salt

-6 tablespoons unsalted butter, cut into 1/2-inch pieces
+6 tablespoons cold butter, cut into 1/2-inch pieces

 1/3 cup Wild Blueberry Preserves (I use Bonne Maman)

 1/4 cup fresh lemon juice, from 2-3 medium lemons

 2 cups powdered sugar

 For the scones: Place an oven rack in the middle of the oven.
 Preheat the oven to 375 degrees F. Line a baking sheet with parchment paper.
 Set aside.

 In a food processor, pulse together the flour, sugar, baking powder, rosemary, salt and margarine until the mixture resembles a coarse meal.
 Transfer the mixture to a mixing bowl.
 Gradually stir in the cup of coconut cream and the non-dairy milk until the mixture forms a dough.
 On a lightly floured work surface, roll out the dough into until it’s a 1/2-inch thick.
 Using a 3-inch cookie cutter (I used a scalloped-edge rectangle shape), cut out pieces of dough and put on the prepared baking sheet.
 Gently knead together any leftover pieces of dough and roll out to additional 1/2-inch sheets.
 Continue cutting more 3 inch shapes until all dough is used.
 Makes roughly 12-16 scones.

 For the glaze: In a medium bowl, mix together the lemon juice and powdered sugar until smooth.
 Gradually add the water until the mixture is thin enough to spread.
 Using a spoon, drizzle the glaze over the scones.
 Let the glaze set for about 30 minutes.